 Schengen area (including Austria) for the first time.

 If you are staying in private accommodation in Austria for more than three days, you must register your place of residence with local authorities.

 Immigration controls are temporarily in operation at some road and rail border crossing points with Germany, Hungary, Italy and Slovenia.
-Always carry your passport when crossing the border into, or from Austria.
-Keep an eye on the news and check with your transport provider or the
+Always carry your passport when crossing the border into, or from, Austria.
+Monitor the news and check with your transport provider or the

 Austrian Railways (OBB) website for updates.

 Make sure your passport is valid for at least six months after the date you intend to return to Australia.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.